Lockheed JetStar: Development

-The JetStar originated as a private project within Lockheed, with an eye to winning a United States Air Force (USAF) requirement that was later dropped due to budget cuts.
-Lockheed decided to continue the project on its own for the business market.
+The JetStar originated as a private project within Lockheed, although the company had envisioned submitting it to fulfil a United States Air Force (USAF) requirement that was later dropped due to budget cuts.
+Irrespective, Lockheed decided to continue independently working on the aircraft and to target it towards the civil sector.
+The design process formally commenced on 6 January 1957.
+Development of the Jetstar was worked on by Lockheed's noted aircraft engineer Kelly Johnson.

-The first two prototypes were equipped with two Bristol Siddeley Orpheus engines, the first of these flying on 4 September 1957.
-The second of these was also equipped with the wing-mounted "slipper tanks", which was originally to be an option.
-Lockheed attempted to arrange a contract to produce the Orpheus in the US, but when these negotiations failed it re-engined the second prototype with four Pratt & Whitney JT12s in 1959.
+On 4 September 1957, the first prototype conducted its maiden flight over Burbank, California, only 241 days after design work had commenced.
+The first two prototypes were powered by a pair of Bristol Siddeley Orpheus turbojet engines, The second prototype was the first to be equipped with the wing-mounted "slipper tanks", which had originally been intended to be an option.
+Lockheed attempted to secure a licence to produce the Orpheus in the US, however, these negotiations ultimately failed.
+In response, the company opted to re-engine the second prototype with four Pratt & Whitney JT12 turbojets in 1959.
 The outer engines were mounted beside the inner ones, an arrangement that was later used on the Vickers VC10 and Ilyushin Il-62 airliners.
 The slipper tanks were removed and placed on the first prototype.
-The JT12 fit proved successful and was selected for the production versions, the first of which flew in mid 1960.
-These versions entered commercial service in 1961.
+The JT12 arrangement proved to be viable and was selected for the production versions, the first of which flew in mid 1960.
+One year later, the type entered commercial service.
+One year later, the type entered commercial service.

-Noise regulations in the United States and high fuel consumption led to the development of the 731 JetStar, a modification program which added new Garrett TFE731 turbofan engines with a number of detail changes.
-It has redesigned larger external fuel tanks that sit with their upper surfaces flush with the wing, rather than being centered on it.
-The cockpit area has a somewhat more "modern" looking nose and window arrangement.
-The 731 JetStar modification program was so successful that Lockheed produced 40 new JetStars, designated the JetStar II, from 1976 to 1979.
+The enactment of noise regulations in the United States and the aircraft's relatively high fuel consumption led to the development of the 731 JetStar, a modification program which installed newer Garrett TFE731 turbofan engines along with several other changes, including redesigned enlarged external fuel tanks that sit with their upper surfaces flush with the wing, rather than being centered on it, and the cockpit area being reworked with a somewhat more "modern" looking nose and window arrangement.
+The 731 JetStar modification program was so successful that Lockheed produced 40 new JetStars, designated the JetStar II, between 1976 and 1979.
 The JetStar IIs were factory-new aircraft with the turbofan engines and revised external fuel tanks.
 Both 731 JetStars and JetStar IIs have greatly increased range, reduced noise, and better runway performance compared to the original JetStars.

-JetStar production totaled 204 aircraft by final delivery in 1978.
-Most original JetStars have been retired, but many 731 JetStars and JetStar IIs are still flying in various roles, mainly as corporate and private jets.
+JetStar production totaled 204 aircraft, the final delivery took place in 1978.
+Most original JetStars have been retired, but numerous 731 JetStars and JetStar IIs are remain airworthy and in use across various roles, mainly as corporate and private jets.